matthewrdev/UnityUaal.Maui/README.md

 More than likely need to send data between.

- * Creating data sharing bridge in Unity (iOS and Android impl)
+ * Creating data sharing bridge in Unity
+ * Implementing the data sharing bridge in Java via an Android Unity plugin
+ * Implementing the data sharing bridge in Objective C via an iOS Unity plugin.
  * Implementing the data bridge in MAUI
- * Sending the data via Unity
+ * Sending the data via Unity to MAUI (Bridge.SendContent)
+ * Receiving the data in MAUI
+ *
- * Sending the data via Maui.
+ * Sending data via Maui to Unity

+ * Returning back to the .NET app

 ## Summary

 TODO: Summarise everything above (steps, complexities, why the heck we'd do this?)

+Link out to LinkedIn + email/contact details if people need help doing this.